 - Age – IED most commonly begins during the teens and 20s

 - Gender – Men are more likely to experience IED than women

-Aggressive behaviors may be displayed in people with other forms of mental illness, such as anxiety, personality disorders or mood disorders, along with some medical conditions such as Parkinson’s disease or traumatic brain injury.
+Anger disorders sometimes go along with forms of mental illness.
+Examples include anxiety, personality disorders or mood disorders.
+They can also occur alongside medical conditions such as Parkinson’s disease or traumatic brain injury.

-If you or someone you love is struggling with out-of-control anger, call us to speak with someone who understands what you are going through.
-When you are conscious of what lies beneath your anger and have the tools to express yourself in constructive ways, you will not only feel better, you will be more likely to get your needs met.
-Call our compassionate recovery experts today for a free, confidential consultation: 844-876-5568
+If you or someone you love is struggling with out-of-control anger, substance abuse or mental health issues, call us.
+Speak with someone who understands what you’re going through.
+Find out what’s driving your anger.
+Develop new coping skills and the tools to express your anger in healthy ways.
+You’ll not only feel better, you’ll be able to get your needs met.
+Call us today for a free, confidential consultation: 844-876-5568

 To learn more about Anger Management Therapy & Treatment, call 844-876-5568